 When you’re done taking your photos, rewind your roll and open the back of your camera.
 Make sure you do this quickly so that your photos don’t end up overexposed.
-Even a quick light exposure will create stunning light leaks.
+Even a quick light

 It’s likely that you’ll lose a few photos in the process.
 You might have to try this a few times to get your desired light leak effect.